OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 -  Automate Deployment

 Thus, the new workflow looks as follows:
-Whenever a new software version is published by developers on the version management system, a penetration tester can pull this update into his local machine and run the previously established automated build and later can review the outcomes of the security test cases.
+Whenever a new software version is published by developers on the version management system, a penetration tester pulls this update into his local machine equipped with the necessary hardware and runs the previously established automated build.
+Afterwards, the penetration tester reviews the outcomes of the security test cases.

-If a previously succeeded test case now fails, it will be the duty of the penetration tester to elaborate reasoning and suggest either a change to the automated test case (1) or to the newest iteration of software (2).
-If the test case is broken (1), the penetration tester rewrites it so that it operates again.
-Depending on the skill set the penetration tester possesses, the tester should update the code for the current iteration of software that is no more vulnerable to the failed test case or publish an issue about the failed test case on the version management console.
+If a previously succeeded test case now fails (1) (vulnerability found) or breaks (2) (compile error), it will be the duty of the penetration tester to elaborate reasoning and suggest either an issue to the latest iteration of software development (1) or to the automated test case (2).

+If the penetration test case is broken (2), the penetration tester rewrites it so that it operates again.
+If the test case has failed (1), the following procedure is recommended: If the skill of the penetration tester is low, the tester should publish an issue about the failed test case on the version management console.
+If the skill set is high, the tester should update the code for the latest iteration of software that is no more vulnerable to the failed test case or.
+Additionally, succeeding lifecycle partner must be informed about the vulnerability, if parts of the software are already in production use.

 ##### ASSESSMENT
 * Do penetration testers have access to automatic software builds that include their tests?
 * Is the penetration testing routine embedded in a continuous integration mechanism?
-* Do developers and penetration testers discuss and handle pen-test cases results?
+* Do developers and penetration testers discuss and handle the results of penetration test cases?

 ##### RESULTS
 * Enforced discipline on frequent automated penetration testing